BACK

 Q: What is the correct way to diagnose a TXV?

 A: First, take all of your refrigerant readings and your liquid line and suction temperature at both ends (on a split system).
 This means superheat, subcooling, suction saturation (evaporator coil temp), and liquid saturation (condensing temp).
 For a TXV to do what it is supposed to, you need a full line of liquid before the TXV.
-That means you need at least 1° of subcooling in theory, but in reality, you will want to make sure that you have the factory-specified subcooling, which is usually around 10°.
-In refrigeration, we do this same thing by looking for a clear sight glass.
+That means you need at least 1°F of subcooling in theory, but in reality, you will want to make sure that you have the factory-specified subcooling, which is usually around 10°F. In refrigeration, we do this same thing by looking for a clear sight glass.
 On a split system, checking the subcool outside and then confirming there is no big temperature difference inside to out is a great way to ensure that kinked lines or plugged line driers aren't an issue.

 The next thing that a TXV needs is enough liquid pressure to have the required pressure differential.
 This amount of required pressure differential will vary a bit based on the valve.
 Usually, we want to see a 100 PSI minimum difference between the liquid line pressure and the desired evaporator pressure.
 If the head pressure drops too low due to low ambient conditions, this can come into play and impact the ability of the valve to do its job.

 Once this is all confirmed, then it is simply a matter of checking the superheat at the end of the evaporator.
-Most A/C systems will maintain 6-14° of superheat at the evaporator outlet.
+Most A/C systems will maintain 6-14°F of superheat at the evaporator outlet.
 If it is in that range, then the valve isn't bad; it's doing its job.

-If it is lower than 6° of superheat at the evap outlet, then it could be overfeeding (double-check your thermometer and gauges).
-If the superheat is well above 14° at the evaporator outlet, with the proper subcool and liquid pressure entering, then you have a failed closed (underfeeding valve).
+If it is lower than 6°F of superheat at the evap outlet, then it could be overfeeding (double-check your thermometer and gauges).
+If the superheat is well above 14°F at the evaporator outlet, with the proper subcool and liquid pressure entering, then you have a failed closed (underfeeding valve).
 Keep in mind that some valves will have a screen right before the valve, and this can be the cause of the restriction rather than the valve.
 You can intentionally freeze the coil and try to see the freezing point or use thermal imaging to help spot if it's the valve or the screen.
 When you find the point of temperature, you find the point of pressure drop.
 Just remember that the TXV is DESIGNED to provide pressure to maintain a fairly fixed superheat.

 Q: Do TXVs Ever Fail?